mikestreety/mikestreety/app/content/blog/export-locko-to-1password.md

 title: Export Locko to 1Password
 date: 2016-03-07
 updated: 2020-06-16
 intro: Getting your passwords out of Locko into something else can be tricky due to their unique export format.
-This post helps with&nbsp;PHP
+This post helps with PHP
 tags:
  - Web
  - PHP